IPR Patent: Everything You Need to Know

 - Anyone other than the patent holder can file for IPR, except any party that has brought a civil case against the patent's validity.

 - Challenges to a patent are only valid based on 35 U.S.C. §§ 102 or 103, which is only on the basis of prior art.
-This includes both existing patents or printed publications.
+This includes both existing patents and printed publications.

 When filing a petition for an IPR, you must provide the following:

-- Grounds for standing, or why you are asking for an IPR.
+- The reason you are asking for an IPR

 Once you've compiled the list, the PTAB website allows you to file for an IPR proceeding through the PTAB E2E.
 It's important to note that a post-grant review and an IPR must be filed before the third party receives or seeks a declaratory judgment that challenges the invalidity of the patent claim.
 In addition, the IPR must also be filed within one year of serving the infringing party with an infringement complaint.